lethal-lisa/Nightcrawler/doc/nstspecs.md

 - uint32          : Address of alternate string to use for South.
 - uint32          : Address of alternate string to use for East.
 - uint32          : Address of alternate string to use for West.

+## TLK Node Layout
+This type of node defines the beginning of a dialogue tree, including required flags and the initial `DIA` node.
+If the required flags are not met a `"There is no one here to talk to."` message is displayed.

+- byte (char) [4] : Magic `"TLK"`.
+- uint16          : Required story flags to initiate dialogue.
+- uint16          : Required item flags to initiate dialogue.
+- uint32          : Address of initial `DIA` node.

+## DIA Node Layout
+DIA nodes holds information about a dialogue phase; including textual and flag data.
+The node can set flags, has an alternate set of flags and text that can be set if required flags are met, and can point to an `DOL` node optionally.
+If a `DOL` node is specified the game will prompt the player for their choice from a list of options, if not, the dialogue mode will end and the game will return to its standard input processing mode.

+- byte (char) [4] : Magic `"DIA"`.
+- uint16          : Story flags to set.
+- uint16          : Item flags to set.
+- uint16          : Alternate story flags to set.
+- uint16          : Alternate item flags to set.
+- uint16          : Required story flags for alternate fields.
+- uint16          : Required item flags for alternate fields.
+- uint32          : Address of string to display.
+- uint32          : Address of alternate string to display.
+- uint32          : Address of options list (zero if none).

+## DOL Node Layout
+This type of node works slightly differently from the others.
+It begins with a header structured like all the others, but has a list of uint32s that hold addresses of `OPT` nodes.

+- byte (char) [4] : Magic `"DOL"`.
+- uint16          : Count of subsequent OPT node addresses.

+## OPT Node Layout
+OPT nodes define a dialogue option the player can choose.
+They can set flags, and have required flags to display.
+All the options will be displayed in a list for the player to select. but when the required flags for a node are not met, the node will be omitted in the list.

+- byte (char) [4] : Magic `"OPT"`.
+- uint16          : Story flags to set.
+- uint16          : Item flags to set.
+- uint16          : Required story flags to display the option.
+- uint16          : Required item flags to display the option.
+- uint32          : Address of the string for the option.
+- uint32          : Address of the `DIA` node to branch to.

+## USE Node Layout
+Defines the action of an `USE` command, including flags that are set, prerequisites, and the text to display.
+If the prerequisite flags are not met no flags will be set and the user will get a `"No effect."` message.

+- byte (char) [4] : Magic `"USE"`.
+- uint16          : Story flags to set.
+- uint16          : Item flags to set.
+- uint16          : Required story flags to run the `USE` command.
+- uint16          : Required item flags to run the `USE` command.
+- uint32          : Address of the string to print on successful `USE` command.